 History, tourist information, and nearby accommodation

 Linlithgow was once one of the most important towns in Scotland, with one of Scotland's most historic churches and an opulent Royal Palace where Mary, Queen of Scots was born.
 That rich history is remembered in the Linlithgow Museum on High Street, a short stroll from the gates of Linlithgow Palace.

-One of the museum highlights are the flags of the Scotch Brigade, one of Scotland's oldest infantry regiments.
+One of the museum highlights is the flags of the Scotch Brigade, one of Scotland's oldest infantry regiments.
 Another exhibit tells the story of Mary, Queen of Scots and her connection to Linlithgow.
 This exhibit, though small, is fascinating, for it shows how attitudes towards Mary have changed over the centuries.

 Another interesting exhibit is a scale model of the ornate Linlithgow Cross, the town drinking fountain designed in 1807 by James Haldane to replace an earlier 1628 fountain.